immcantation/tigger/docs/topics/findNovelAlleles.md

 Arguments
 -------------------

-data_db
+data
 :   a `data.frame` in Change-O format.
 See details.

 germline_db
-:   a vector of named nucleotide germline sequences matching the V calls in `data_db`
+:   a vector of named nucleotide germline sequences matching the V calls in `data`.

 v_call
-:   name of the column in data_db with V allele calls.
+:   name of the column in `data` with V allele calls.
 Default is V_CALL.

 germline_min